Skip to main content

 • the connection mode

-You need to know the app managed fields (also called as associated fields) that your community is configured for.
+You need to know the app managed fields (also called associated fields) that your community is configured for.

-As a reminder, every associated profile fields (nickname, picture and/or bio) of your users will be used in the Octopus Community profile of this user.
+As a reminder, every associated profile field (nickname, picture and/or bio) of your users will be used in the Octopus Community profile of this user.
 The user will only be able to change it in your profile edition interface and the data will be synced to its community profile.

-On the oposite, every dissociated profile fields will only be used as prefilled values during Octopus profile creation.
+On the opposite, every dissociated profile fields will only be used as prefilled values during Octopus profile creation.
 After that, if a user changes its nickname in your app, it won't be reflected in Octopus Community, and the user will be able to change its community nickname in the community part.

 At least one app managed field